wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.06.04 =
+* Moved form processing to avoid multiple submissions when some plugins are activated and remove the page before redirection
 * Removed BuddyPress filters from the email notifications to avoid forcing them to send from noreply@domain.com
 * Allow blank required indicator and to email in forms
-* Moved form processing to avoid multiple submissions when some plugins are activated and remove the page before redirection
 * Fix to allow access to form, entry, and display pages for WordPress versions < 3.1
+* Fixed default checkbox or radio field values for fields with separate option values
+* Corrected Arkansas abbreviation in templates and bulk edit options
 * PRO: Added custom display content box into "create posts" settings tab
 * PRO: Added options to auto-create fields for post status and post categories/taxonomies
 * PRO: Added link to de-authorize a site to use your Pro credentials